catchorg/Catch2/docs/configuration.md

     CATCH_CONFIG_NOSTDOUT

-To support platforms that do not provide `std::cout`, `std::cerr` and `std::clog`, Catch does not usem the directly, but rather calls `Catch::cout`, `Catch::cerr` and `Catch::clog`.
+To support platforms that do not provide `std::cout`, `std::cerr` and `std::clog`, Catch does not use them directly, but rather calls `Catch::cout`, `Catch::cerr` and `Catch::clog`.
 You can replace their implementation by defining `CATCH_CONFIG_NOSTDOUT` and implementing them yourself, their signatures are: